 What is Compostable Packaging?

 Compostable packaging means that when disposed of, the waste returns the nutrients to improve and fertilise soil.
-Read more in detail about what compostable packaging is.
+Read more in detail about compostable packaging.

 What is Biodegradable Packaging?